liuggio/ExcelBundle/README.md

 ```

-If you want read xls
+If you want to read xls

 ``` php
     $exelObj = $this->get('xls.load_xls5')->load($filename);